will4381/relative-protocol/INTEGRATION.md

 - Host app depends on `RelativeProtocolCore` for configuration primitives and `RelativeProtocolHost` for high-level tunnel lifecycle, control messaging, and diagnostics.
 - Packet Tunnel Extension depends on `RelativeProtocolCore` and `RelativeProtocolTunnel`.
 The extension delegates tunnel lifecycle to `ProviderController`.
-- The Tun2Socks engine is bundled via a binary target; no separate build steps are required for consumers.
+- The Engine binary is bundled via a binary target; no separate build steps are required for consumers.

 ## 1) Add the Package (SPM)